 Careful consideration was made to design the first semester to be common for both areas of concentration.
 This provides students with the same preparation for study while also providing them with the opportunity to explore the fields of network security and digital forensics before committing to an area of concentration.
 Further, the sequencing of the courses was determined so that students would have a well-rounded foundation that will ensue a successful progression through the program.

-Two new courses are being proposed to support the tracks.
+One new course is being proposed to support the tracks.
 They are:

-Digital Forensics Track:
+Network Security Track: